cncoulter/cncoulter.github.io/_posts/2021-07-07-Disability-Rights-Accessibility-Laws-Inside-the-US.md

 Also, the ADA requires covered entities to make reasonable accommodations for persons with disabilities.
 In employment contexts, a [reasonable accommodation](https://www.dol.gov/agencies/odep/program-areas/employers/accommodations) modifies a job or work environment so that employees with disabilities can still perform essential job functions.
 In the case of public accommodations, businesses must make reasonable accommodations, modifying their usual way of doing things to serve persons with disabilities.
 These accommodations often take the form of assistive technologies or accessible physical or digital environments.
 Additionally, the ADA requires public and private entities to ensure [effective communication](https://adata.org/factsheet/communication) with people with disabilities by providing "auxiliary aids and services" at no additional charge.
 Again, these "auxiliary aids and services" often take the form of accessible and assistive technologies.
 The DOJ has also issued [regulations](https://www.ada.gov/effective-comm.htm) clarifying this point.

-How does the ADA, and Title III of the ADA in particular, relate to digital accessibility in particular?
+How does the ADA, and Title III of the ADA in particular, relate to web accessibility in particular?
 The ADA doesn't directly address web accessibility or create legal standards for ICT accessibility, so to answer that question we need to turn to DOJ rulemaking and case law.

 First up, let's look at DOJ rulemaking.
 Under the Obama administration, the DOJ began the process of developing ADA website guidelines.
 However, [that rulemaking process stalled](https://www.3playmedia.com/blog/doj-withdraws-ada-website-access-regulations/) under the Trump administration.
 Nonetheless, even without publishing formal regulations, the DOJ has stated that it believes [the ADA does apply to websites](https://www.adatitleiii.com/2018/10/doj-says-failure-to-comply-with-web-accessibility-guidelines-is-not-necessarily-a-violation-of-the-ada/).